Everett Memorial Stadium

-Everett Memorial Stadium is an outdoor sports complex in Everett, Washington, which includes a stadium for football and a ballpark for baseball.
-Opened in 1947, it has been the home field of the Everett AquaSox, a Minor League Baseball team in the High-A West, and its predecessor, the Everett Giants, since 1984.
+Everett Memorial Stadium is an outdoor sports complex in Everett, Washington, which includes a stadium for football, soccer, and track and field and a ballpark for baseball.
+Opened in 1947, it has been the home field of the Everett AquaSox, a Minor League Baseball team in the Northwest League, and its predecessor, the Everett Giants, since 1984.
 In 2019, the ballpark became known as Funko Field.
 The football stadium has been home to the Everett Reign, a women's football team, since 2013.
 The complex is owned by the Everett School District, whose schools use both stadiums for their athletic programs.
 It is also home to the Puget Sound Festival of Bands, an annual marching band competition.
 The facility was remodeled in 1998 to have a seating capacity of 3,682 people for baseball and 12,000 for football.

-History
+Main stadium

 The stadium sits on land donated by the Everett Lodge of Elks 479 to the Everett School District in 1947, dedicated in memory of Everett citizens who died during military service in World War II.
 On July 9, 1967, a Canadian Football League preseason game between the BC Lions and Edmonton Eskimos was played at Memorial Stadium.
 It started 45 minutes late due to issues with Edmonton's aircraft prior to their arrival at Paine Field.
 The Lions won 7–2, with no touchdowns scored by either team, in front of 6,248 spectators.

+The first professional soccer team to play at the stadium were the Seattle Sounders of the North American Soccer League.
+They played an exhibition match against the Los Angeles Aztecs on April 5, 1975, that drew 6,614 spectators.
+Defender Bernie Fagan scored the lone goal of the match, which ended in a 1–0 victory for the Sounders.

+The track stadium was renovated in 2022 and reopened with a new surface and track.